Manojrajbhar2/mynewdoc/Crunchy-postgres-Exporter/NEW  CRUNCHY _EXPORTER/Crunchy-Postgres-Exporter 8b1fb0db5d814d75bcccce296b0dc7d8.md

 ```

 - **podman pod create**: This command is used to create a new pod, which is a group of containers that share the same network namespace.
 Containers within a pod can communicate with each other using the loopback interface .
-- **-name crunchy-postgres**: the pod will be named "crunchy-postgres".
+- **--name crunchy-postgres**: the pod will be named "crunchy-postgres".
-- **-publish 9090:9090**: This flag maps port 9090 from the host to port 9090 within the pod.
+- **--publish 9090:9090**: This flag maps port 9090 from the host to port 9090 within the pod.
 Port 9090 is commonly used for services like Prometheus.
-- **-publish 9187:9187**: This flag maps port 9187 from the host to port 9187 within the pod.
+- **--publish 9187:9187**: This flag maps port 9187 from the host to port 9187 within the pod.
 Port 9187 is the default port for the PostgreSQL Exporter, which exposes PostgreSQL performance metrics.
-- **-publish 5432:5432**: This flag maps port 5432 from the host to port 5432 within the pod.
+- **--publish 5432:5432**: This flag maps port 5432 from the host to port 5432 within the pod.
 Port 5432 is the default port for PostgreSQL database connections.
-- **-publish 3000:3000**: This flag maps port 3000 from the host to port 3000 within the pod.
+- **--publish 3000:3000**: This flag maps port 3000 from the host to port 3000 within the pod.
 Port 3000 is commonly used for Grafana.

 **2. Create Postgres container:**